 1. History of Education.
-3 hours, first term.
-Instructor Bond.
-A brief general survey of the history of education based on Monroe A Brief Course in the History of Education.
+3 hours, first semester.
+Instructor Miller.

+A brief general survey of the history of education based on Monroe, A Brief Course in the History of Education.

 2. Introduction to Education.
-3 hours, first term.
-Instructor Bond.
+3 hours, first semester.
+Instructor Miller.